 1. Include the kids

 Moving to a new house is going to be a big change for the kids and if they’re younger, they can get overwhelmed very easily.
 That’s why you’ll want to talk to them and explain what’s going on.
 Tell them why you’re moving and what new adventures they’ll have in the new neighborhood.
+For instance, by choosing to move into one of those Hallmark Homes Group houses, your kids can get access to the best parks in PA to spend their time in, which can easily convince them to want to move.
+However, having spent a considerable amount of time in the present house, it is normal to have a sentiment attached to it.
 If they get emotional, let them express those feelings.
 It’ll be much easier for you during the next few weeks (or months) if you know what your kids are feeling and you can comfort them accordingly.

 2. Turn packing into a game